- What to Do if You are the Victim of Sexual Assault

 - Intervening when someone is being belittled, degraded, or emotionally abused (walking victim away from abuser, contacting an SAIC professional staff member for help)

-Faculty members who report a Sexual Assault, Relationship Violence, or Stalking have numerous options and support services available to them.
+Faculty members who experience a Sexual Assault, Relationship Violence, or Stalking have numerous options and support services available to them.
+Please see above Section II.C, Reporting and Confidentially Disclosing Sexual Violence which explains the duties of various SAIC employees with respect to confidentiality.

 SAIC Campus Security